spaceninja/dnd-adventures/src/adventures/history-channel/deck-6.md

 _Controlled by #OpsUnion_

-> The Cargo Bay is a dimly lit warehouse of shelves filled with boxes labeled in a language you can't understand.
+> The Cargo Bay is a dimly lit warehouse of shelves filled with boxes labeled in a language you can’t understand.
 Small, birdlike drones buzz around the space, shining lights on labels, and sometimes picking up crates that seem far heavier than they should be able to lift.
 They all seem to be reporting to a Modron who moves through the space following patterns and moving items according to a system that only he understands.

 The Cargo bay is a large semicircular room that mirrors the Shuttle Bay it’s connected to.
 The dimly lit space is filled with orderly shelves that stretch from floor to ceiling, each filled with bins and crates.
 Although everything is meticulously labeled, it’s all in some sort of machine code, and it’s not clear how anyone other than the Quartermaster would find anything in here.